alecyuverymuch/Spaceman-Game/README.md

 `main.cpp`, `Player.cpp`, `Player.h`, `Terrain.cpp`, and `Terrain.h`
 All art used in the project is in the zip file:
 `ArtUsed.zip`
 Unpack it and add all the images to the source folder along with the code.
-Then run the main.cpp file with the Visual Studio Debugger.
+Then open the project in the Visual Studio IDE and run the main.cpp file with the Visual Studio Debugger.